ninoxdb/ninox-dev-cli/README.md

 - Cannot create new databases
 - Cannot add new tables or fields
 - Cannot modify existing field structures
-- Not designed for making schema changes (tables/fields)

-Important: All schema changes (tables/fields) must be made exclusively through the Ninox application, not the Ninox CLI.
+- Not designed for making schema changes (Important: all schema i.e tables/fields changes must be made exclusively through the Ninox application)

 # Usage
 <!-- usage -->